-This year, the Registry is reporting on the outcome of 71 different hip prostheses combinations of femoral and acetabular prostheses with at least 10 year data.
-Prostheses with 10 year data account for 62.3% of all primary total conventional hip procedures being undertaken in Australia.
+This year, the Registry is reporting on the outcome of 78 different hip prostheses (combinations of femoral and acetabular prostheses with at least 10 year data.
+Prostheses with 10 year data account for 61.8% of all primary total conventional hip procedures being undertaken in Australia.
 The percentage of procedures that have reached 10 years and have ended up being revised varies from 1.9% to 45.8%.
-There are 36 (50.7%) hip prostheses combinations that have a 5.0% or less chance of being revised at 10 years.
-This is regarded as an excellent result for these 36 different hip replacements.
+There are 35 (44.9%) hip prostheses combinations that have a 5.0% or less chance of being revised at 10 years.
+This is usually regarded as an excellent result.